The Security Risks of NTLM: Proceed with Caution

 - Prior to NTLM, Microsoft had the LAN Manager (LM) authentication protocol.

-- The protocol was developed by Microsoft together with IBM and was a symbol of simpler times when the Internet was a novelty and cyber threats were not as scary.
+- The protocol was developed by Microsoft together with IBM and was a symbol of simpler times when the Internet was not a tool for hacker enrichment.

 - LM uses an extremely weak cryptographic scheme.
-So much so, that with modern computational devices, an LM hash is basically equivalent to sending plaintext passwords.
+So much so that with modern computational devices, an LM hash is equivalent to sending plaintext passwords.

 - NTLM was introduced in 1993 with Windows NT 3.1 and was later improved in a second version (NTLMv2) in Windows NT 4.0.

-- NTLMv2 had some security improvements around strength of cryptography, but some of its flaws remained.
+- NTLMv2 had some security improvements around the strength of cryptography, but some of its flaws remained.